 Study Abroad

 Students who wish to study abroad for credit toward the Barnard degree are urged to meet with Barnard Global advisers and discuss their plans with their pre/major adviser early on.
-In order to be eligible, students must submit the Preliminary Barnard application by March 15th of the academic year before they plan to go abroad.
+To be eligible, students must submit the Preliminary Barnard application by March 15th of the academic year before they plan to go abroad.

 Students may later request an academic letter of recommendation from a professor for the purpose of applying directly to their study abroad program, if one is required.

-If a student requests their pre-major/major advisor to complete a form for their program application which verifies they are in good standing, please check to see if it instructs them to obtain this from their study abroad advisor.
-If so, please do not complete it and instead have them review the instructions for requesting an approval form or contact studyabroad@barnard.edu
+For pre-major/major advisers: if a student asks you to complete a form for their program application which verifies they are in good standing, please check the instructions to confirm that you–and not the study abroad adviser–should provide this information.
+If you are not the correct recipient of the verification form, please do not complete it; instead, have the student either review the instructions for requesting an approval form or contact studyabroad@barnard.edu.

 Honor Code

-The Honor Code, instituted at Barnard in 1912, governs all aspects of academic life and is enforced by an Honor Board that has a membership of students and faculty members, advised by the Dean for Academic Planning and Class Advising.
+The Honor Code, instituted at Barnard in 1912, governs all aspects of academic life and is enforced by an Honor Board that has a membership of students and faculty members, advised by the Dean for Academic Planning and Class Advising or designee.

 Each student who registers at Barnard agrees to maintain the Honor Code: